openmobilityfoundation/mobility-data-specification/modes/delivery.md

 ## Robots Vs Other modes

-Robots require a driver whereas other forms of deliveries do not.
+Robots does not require a driver whereas other forms of deliveries do.
 For most of the robots delivery operators, there is only one order at once.
 The accepts here is to anticipate all forms of deliveries and to accept having many orders at once on one vehicle.

 ## Table of Contents